 Working as a designer at PosterMyWall, you can choose the content you want to create, which includes anything you're passionate about, such as album covers, spa flyers or Christmas posters.
 But if you're looking for success as a designer, you'll need to look what your audience wants.

 Unfortunately, it's never easy and creating content that sells, and out-performs your competitors is an uphill battle, as well established designers will have a large variety of great quality designs.
-Customers looking for real estate flyers, school admission posters or event schedules may come to PosterMyWall, though they may not use your templates, as we already offer a huge variety of good templates.
+Customers looking for real estate flyers, school admission posters or event schedules may come to PosterMyWall, though you won't get the best sales as they have a lot to choose from.

 This means you want to spend time exploring categories that have yet to be tapped by the mainstream of designers.
 You can start by exploring Pinterest again, and look for designs that are not available (or available with few options) as customizable templates on PosterMyWall, or any other website.
 Here's a list of some categories to consider for your next template: